DanilChugaev/ts-template/README.md

 # ts-template

-A boilerplate code for typescript projects
+A boilerplate code for typescript projects.
+Build with webpack

 ## Contents
   - [Prerequisites](#prerequisites)